tdegeus/cppmat/README.md

 Really, that's it!
 You only need to [tell your compiler](#compiling) where the header files are (and to use a modern C++ standard).

-If you want to avoid even the first step, replace the first line by `#include "cppmat/include/cppmat/matrix.h"`, and include this module as a submodule using `git submodule add https://github.com/tdegeus/cppmat.git` (if you do something manually you need to modify this relative path to your liking).
+If you want to avoid even the first step, replace the first line by `#include "cppmat/include/cppmat/matrix.h"`, and include this module as a submodule using `git submodule add https://github.com/tdegeus/cppmat.git` (if you do something manually, you might need to modify this relative path to your liking).

 # ccptensor

-Header-only module that provides C++ classes for 4th- and 2nd order tensors and vectors (which are essentially vectors, but with special methods).
+Header-only module that provides C++ classes for 4th- and 2nd order tensors and vectors (which are essentially `std::vector`s, but with special methods).

 ```cpp
 #include <cppmat/tensor.h>